prwhite/zwave.js/README.md

 ### What will eventually be really cool

 * "Plugin" support to allow custom programming.
-E.g., create a plugin that will turn on a group of lights if a particular light is activated.
+E.g., create a plugin that will turn on a group of lights if your computer's screen saver is deactivated or cycle a light if you get email.

 * A scalable interface that will work well from any web browser, especially mobile devices.